adam-sampson/Arduino-cave-radio/README.md

 3150/6300hz
 2666/4000hz

-FSK signals out can be converted to low-harmonic sine waves through use of high-Q bandpass filtering.
+FSK signals out can be converted to low-harmonic sine waves through use of high-Q bandpass filtering or infinite gain multiple feedback filter.

 Clean sine waves can be passed into an audio amplifier to increase power.